cosmos/sdk-tutorials/academy/4-my-own-chain-exer/exercise-intro.md

 ## How to proceed

 This module is about creating a decentralized game of Checkers using Ignite CLI and the Cosmos SDK.
 Each section progressively advances the project.
-To learn the most efficiently, you should treat each section as _a solution_ to the exercise described before the corresponding section.
+To learn the most efficiently, you should treat each section as _a solution_ to the exercise which preceded it.

-You are not tested on this, it is just in your best interest to do so.
+These exercises help you prepare a conceptual framework for the information that follows.
+You are not tested on them, but it is in your best interest to complete each one before moving on to the associated section.